Species Pacific Coast Iris

 Iris hartwegii ssp. australis

-Flowers: usually two flowers per stem; somewhat similar to I. tenax in size and shape of standards and falls.
+Sub-species Flowers: usually two flowers per stem; somewhat similar to I. tenax in size and shape of standards and falls.

 Style crests: slightly rounded; reflexed, edges toothed.